radareorg/radare2-book/src/README.md

 This book is an updated version (started by maijin) of the original radare1 book (written by pancake).
 Which is actively maintained and updated by many contributors over the Internet.

-*UPDATE*: it is currently poorly unmaintained because lack of contributions.
+*UPDATE*: it is currently poorly maintained because lack of contributions.
 If you care about documentation and enjoy using radare2, feel free to submit a pullrequest to this github repository and make it better!

 Check the following links to read or contribute: